 “Mandala” is a Hindu/Buddhist illustration that maps the universe according to their spiritual symbolism .
 As America’s culture is changing dramatically, I tried to envision what a mandala without cultural iconography would look like.
 This painting is a description of that experience.

-I started with the shape at the center, a tesseract, which is a mathematical model, which to me illustrates the movement of time.
-It has two cubes, one smaller and inside the larger.
+I started with the shape at the center, a tesseract, a mathematical model which illustrates the progression of time.
+It is two cubes, one smaller and inside the larger.
 The smaller pushes through one wall with the larger constricting to become the smaller.
 This pattern continually repeats.
 Alternatively, the smaller continuously expands to encompass the larger cube through all six walls.
 This dynamic intrigues me in that it mimics the sense of my own growth.
 I remain the same but encompass new awareness and perspectives.

 At the extreme center are two opposingly colored triangles.
 Though a static painting, I envision these as wrestling to control the cube by alternately touching three of the six internal sides of the cube, forever contorting and dancing, wrestling for position.

-All these forms are again within multiple cubes and planar fields of various sizes.
-These frame and form the head and shoulders of a person.
+All these forms are within multiple cubes and planar fields of various sizes.
+These frame and form the head above the shoulders of a person.

 Ultimately then, the painting is a map of my internal experience—reflecting, growing, observing, confronting, assimilating.
 A mandala.
 A mandala without symbols.
 A symbol without sign.
 A formula without terms.